• Skip to primary navigation

 French Onion Soup

 Ha!
 I had some leftover stuffing in my pantry.
-I didn't have any croutons handy nor did I have any bread (other than whole wheat - and that's not going to work!).
+I didn't have any croutons handy or bread (other than whole wheat - and that's not going to work!).

 This ramps up the flavor.
 I've had it a couple of times since.
-So good and a little twist on the flavor!
+It's so good and a little twist on the flavor!

 French Onion Soup